n1cfury/takinacissp/domain7.md

 - Suspicious authentication

 ## Asset Management
-- Vulnerability Management: Reducing the attack surface
+- Vulnerability Management: Reducing the attack surface, by identifying and remediating vulnerabilites.
 - Baselining: Gold images come to mind.
+Don't worry, STIGs are not in scope.

 ## RAID
 - RAID 0: Striped set